Liam Conlon

-Liam Joseph Conlon (born March 1988) is a British politician who has served as the Member of Parliament (MP) for Beckenham and Penge since July 2024.
-A member of the Labour Party, he is the chairperson of the Labour Party Irish Society.
+Liam Joseph Conlon (born March 1988) is a Labour politician who has served as Member of Parliament (MP) for Beckenham and Penge since July 2024.
+A member of the Labour Party, he previously served as the chairperson of the Labour Party Irish Society.

+Early life

+Conlon is the son of Bill Conlon, a former country music singer, and his wife, former senior civil servant Sue Gray (now Baroness Gray of Tottenham), who served as Downing Street Chief of Staff under Sir Keir Starmer from July to October 2024.

+At the age of 13, Conlon had an accident in which he shattered his right hip, leading to irreversible damage to his knee and spine; for four years following the accident he was unable to walk.
+He had extensive surgery on the NHS at both the Royal London Hospital, and the National Orthopaedic Hospital.

+Conlon was held back a year at school due to the length of time he spent in hospital.

+As a result of his injuries, Conlon became one of the youngest people in Britain to have a hip replacement on the NHS, aged 17.
+As a result of this, he is one of a handful of current disabled MPs, and drives an adapted car.

 Career

 In the 2006 Epping Forest District Council election, Conlon was the Labour candidate in Waltham Abbey Paternoster ward.

+Conlon spent two months on the government's international citizen service scheme in Burkina Faso, working at a Burkinabé NGO, Handicap-Solidaire Burkina.
+Following this, for the 2012 Paralympics, he hosted the Burkina Faso Paralympic Team at his home and secured them equipment.

+Prior to becoming an MP, Conlon worked in the private sector for over a decade, first in strategy consulting working in retail and other sectors, and later in tech, including as Head of International Operations at Discovery Education UK.

+In 2019, Conlon was elected Chair of the Labour Party Irish Society.

-In 2023, Conlon was selected by Labour party members in the newly created constituency of Beckenham and Penge to be the Labour candidate in the 2024 General Election.
+In 2023, Conlon was selected by Labour party members in the newly created constituency of Beckenham and Penge to be the Labour candidate in the 2024 general election.

+Parliamentary career

 In 2024, Conlon was elected MP for Beckenham and Penge with a majority of 12,905 making him the first Labour MP in a constituency entirely in Bromley.

-Conlon was appointed as a Parliamentary Private Secretary to the Department for Transport following his election.
+Conlon was appointed as a Parliamentary private secretary to the Department for Transport following his election.

-In 2024, Conlon voted against the assisted dying bill.

-In 2025, Conlon proposed Philomena's law in Parliament.